YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * [Poverty] F4U Corsair; F4U Corsair; Tenzan; Hydraulic Catapult; Hydraulic Catapult

 * Desc: Centaur is the best generalist the game has to offer among its backliners.
 >Aircraft got you down?
-Here's 4 Figthers, backed up by high Airpower and good efficiencies.
+Here's 4 Figthers, backed up by high Aviation and good efficiencies.
 Need to squeeze out some more damage?
 Her Swordfishes and 'conventional' torp bombers are pretty brutal.
 Backline could use some buffs or packing BBV?
 Whether it's carriers or battleships OR BOTH, she's got them (and herself) covered.
 Enemy ships are zipping around too much for your liking?
 Her Swordfishes inflict Slow and throw out two walls of crisscrossing torps, so they can have fun with that.